dwkim78/ASTRiDE/README.rst

-ASTRiDE (Automated Streak Detection for High Velocity Objects)
+ASTRiDE (Automated Streak Detection for Astronomical Images)

 ASTRiDE detects streaks in a fits image using a contour map and morphological quantities.
 For details, visit